UVACCC Award Recipients

 Cancer Disparities

-Aims to improve health for individuals with limited income by providing fresh, culturally familiar food and offering education to support healthy eating, especially for those undergoing cancer treatment.
+Provided fresh, culturally familiar food and offered education to support healthy eating, especially for individuals with limited income, including people undergoing cancer treatment.

 Mountain States Health Alliance – Smoking Prevention and Education in Critical Access Communities